 Grounds for Sculpture, Trenton, NJ

 Join the over three million guests who have visited Grounds for Sculpture since its opening in 1992.
 You’ll be amazed as you explore the unique grounds which provide a combination of gardens and artwork spread over 42-acres containing nearly 300 contemporary sculptures.
-Children will have room to roam while parents can enjoy the cultural experience.
+Children will have room to roam while parents enjoy the cultural experience.
 In less than an hour’s drive, your family can enjoy this outdoor site located on the former New Jersey State Fairgrounds.

 While your family is busy enjoying the horticultural highlights and garden features, do not be surprised when you stumble upon some very cool sculptures, perfect for photo-ops.
 Timed entry tickets must be purchased in advance.

 Longwood Gardens, Kennett Square, PA

 No list of outdoor garden spaces would be complete without including beloved and beautiful Longwood Gardens.
 Its spectacular seasonal offerings keep visitors coming back all year to experience the 1,077 acres that make up this intriguing landscape consisting of gardens, woods, and meadows.
-Now is the perfect time to visit to enjoy the colors and beauty of the Spring blooms, historic trees, peaceful lakes and the melodic sounds of the birds.
-Kids will not want to miss the Garden Railway or the Open Air Theater Fountain Show, both included with admission.
+Currently, they are featuring “Gardens by Day, Light by Night” which highlights Light: Installations by Bruce Munro on Thursday-Sunday evenings through October.
+This illumination presentation is spread throughout the grounds.

 Morris Arboretum, Chestnut Hill, PA

 This is a garden that never sleeps!
 Twelve months a year the Morris Arboretum has something magical blooming on its 92 acres sitting right next to the city limits of Philadelphia.
-Designated as the official arboretum of the Commonwealth of Pennsylvania, this Victorian designed garden is gearing up for its annual Garden Railway (May 29 – October 11), a delight for both children and their parents.
-It truly is a magical moment when your little ones are mesmerized by the trains zipping through tunnels and over bridges, all constructed using natural materials.
+Designated as the official arboretum of the Commonwealth of Pennsylvania, this Victorian designed garden is featuring the Summer of Swings this season, a delight for both children and their parents.
+Experience the gardens like never before while perched on one of 10 swings strategically placed throughout the landscape.
+Each swing provides its own view – and its own fun!

 Rose Tree Park, Media, PA